2022 WGC-Dell Technologies Match Play format: Round robin groups, matches, points, brackets

 For the first three days of the tournament, Wednesday through Friday, the WGC-Dell Technologies Match Play is concerned with matches inside 16 groups, each anchored by one of the top 16 highest-seeded players in the event based on this week's Official World Golf Ranking.
 From there, players are selected at random from three subsequent groups of the next 16 highest-ranked players to fill out groups.
 In these 16 groups of four, round-robin play continues for the first three days, with each player getting an 18-hole match against each player in their group.

 In these 18-hole matches, three outcomes are possible: win, loss or 18-hole tie.
 If a player wins a match, they get a point.
 If they lose the match, they don't get a point.
 If they tie or halve the match, they and their opponent each get a half-point.
 In the final day of round-robin play on Friday, matches which determine the group winner.
-If players are tied for the lead in a group after round robin play, a sudden-death playoff begins on the first hole as soon as possible.
+If players are tied for the lead in a group after round robin play, the WGC-Dell Technologies Match Play tiebreaker is a sudden-death playoff begins on the first hole as soon as possible.

 The winners of each group then advance into a single-elimination, bracket-style competition on Saturday with 18-hole matches: